david-domz/mockallan/README.md

 ## Using `/assert-called-with` And `/assert-called-once-with`

-Let's explore additional validation options using the `POST /assert-called-with` and `POST /assert-called-once-with` endpoints.
+Additional validation options are available using the `POST /assert-called-with` and `POST /assert-called-once-with` endpoints.
 The body message provided in these requests corresponds to a
 - Text message
 - JSON message
 - JSON schema